Our Spiritual Journey Inside the Tabernacle – Part 9: The Ark of the Covenant and the Mercy Seat

 Nowadays, we don’t carry an ark to bring God’s presence with us.
 1 Cor.
 6:19-20 tells us our bodies are His temple; Acts 1:8 informs us that we represent His presence in the world.
 As we dwell in God’s presence and take on His Spirit, we gain the same spiritual authority that the Ark had.

 If we are now God’s presence on earth just as the Ark was, what can we learn from the Ark as to what YHWH considers representative of Himself?
-In the next blog we’ll go inside the Ark.
+In the next post we’ll go inside the Ark.